 Science Explorer (Grade 1) is a science kit for children (6-7 years old) in the first grade.
 It consists of activity materials and an instruction manual detailing step-by-step procedures for executing different activities.
 Besides, it has a list of exploratory questions, knowledge nuggets, fun zones and looks around for all activities.

 Now, let’s take a sneak-peek at some of its activities.

-Animals and Shelters: The activity prescribed in the chapter, ‘Animals and Shelters’ is designed to help children identify the different body parts of domestic and wild animals.
-With animal cut-outs and animal home templates, children can deepen their knowledge of the animal world.
-Besides, they can learn to sort animals according to their shelters.
+Animals and Shelters: The activity prescribed in the chapter, ‘Animals and Shelters’, is designed to help children identify the different body parts of domestic and wild animals.
+With animal cut-outs and animal home templates, children can deepen their knowledge of the animals and their habitats.

 With changing times, the methods of learning and teaching have to change.
 This also necessitates the use of teaching assistance tools such as science experiment kits, which bridge the gap between theory and practice.
-Conventional methods of education have mostly lost their appeal among students.
-Not only its restrictive aspects have stunted their imagination but also overshadowed their individual learning needs.
+Conventional methods of education have mostly lost their appeal among children.
+Its restrictive aspects not only stunt their imagination but also overshadow their individual learning needs.

-Science is a subject, the learning of which demands theoretical mastery of concepts and application of them to real-life situations.
+Learning of science demands theoretical mastery of concepts and their application to real-life situations.
 Regurgitating facts no longer serves the purpose.
-Today, students are exploring new ways of seeking information about the physical world.
+Today, children are exploring new ways of seeking information about the physical world.
 Parents and teachers have to understand this transition and give them ample opportunities to question, experiment and do things independently.
 Here is where these kits can come in handy for them.